8 Best AI Customer Service Tools for Early-Stage Startups (2026)

 Which of these tools have a real free trial with no sales call?

-All six are self-serve, with no sales call required.
-My AskAI is a 30-day trial with no credit card; Aissist, Tidio and Chatbase have free tiers you can start on immediately; Gorgias offers 7 days; and Intercom Fin gives a 14-day trial with unlimited outcomes during it.
+All eight are self-serve, with no sales call required.
+My AskAI is a 30-day trial with no credit card; Aissist, Tidio and Chatbase have free tiers you can start on immediately; Customerly gives 30 days; Featurebase gives 10 days with no card, though its free plan has no AI; Gorgias offers 7 days; and Intercom Fin gives a 14-day trial with unlimited outcomes during it.
 None of them make you talk to a salesperson before you can try the product, which is exactly what you want at this stage.

 Mike is an experienced Product Manager who focuses on all the “non-development” areas of My AskAI, from finance and customer success to product design, copywriting, testing and more.